patgilch17/kickstarter-analysis/README.md

 # Challenge 1: Analyzing Similar Kickstarter Campaigns

 ## Overview
-After finding funding via a kickstarter campaign for their new play _Fever_, our client became curious about the results of fundraising campaigns for similar projects compared to when they were launched and what their amount goal was.
+After finding funding via a kickstarter campaign for their new play _Fever_, our client became curious about the results of fundraising campaigns for similar projects compared to when they were launched and what their goal (amount$) was.
 Fortunately, Kickstarter keeps records for all campaign results and takes the time to organize by project type and sub-type.
 Using this data we were asked to determine the success of similar campaigns and provide our analysis and conclusions.

 ## Analysis and Challenges